aboveboardgamers/aboveboardgamers.github.io/_posts/2017-09-06-playing-ebay-part-three.md

 *Why did I purchase such a determinedly dud of a game?* I remembered at uni buying this ***type*** of game with my flatmate.
 It was big, the rule book dense and obtuse, and was a complicated puzzle type of thing that seemed to involve dense stacks of information about famous college teams from decades past and no actual game play.
 It was an impenetrable mess.
 So I bought it for the nostalgia of buying what I thought was the very same game.

 It wasn't.
 But it was just as bad.

+ [^1]: We couldn't beat other teams, but by God, we could beat a coach.